On-Prem Relay Deployment

 • Authentication (for internet-facing Relays): Enables protection against unauthorized use.

-The action is listed in the Deployment Manager after a few minutes.
+The action is listed in the Deployments tab of the selected device and in the Deployment Manager after a few minutes.

 Manage an Existing Relay

-For devices where a Relay is already installed, the device details page displays the following changes:
+For devices where a Relay is already installed, the device Overview page displays the following changes:

 • The Install Relay button is hidden.

-• A Relay Management section is shown, which includes:
+• A Relay Installed section is shown, which includes:

 • Relay name